 Fine-tune your interview questions

 You can gauge whether a candidate is self-directed enough for an executive assistant position by assessing the way he or she answers thought-provoking questions during the interview process.
-For example, asking someone how he or she would handle an urgent matter if a senior manager couldn't be reached is a way to determine whether the candidate has the problem-solving skills needed for executive assistant jobs.
+Asking someone how he or she would handle an urgent matter if a senior manager couldn't be reached is a way to determine whether the candidate has the problem-solving skills needed for the job.